-When TSF launched the IT Cup Centre in Madagascar back in 2012, a project that was designed to encourage cohesion between young people through digital inclusion, they partnered with Geographic Information System software, OpenStreetMap.
+When TSF launched the IT Cup Centre in Madagascar back in 2012, a project that was designed to encourage cohesion between young people through digital inclusion, they partnered with an association that promotes and collect data for Geographic Information System software, OpenStreetMap Madagascar (OSM-MG).

 And for the past few years, the IT Cup Centre has organized an event to introduce girls to digital mapping.
 It was an opportunity to not only empower girls to learn new skills but also allow them to contribute to the OpenStreetMap.